sezanzeb/alsa-control/README.md

     <img src="data/input-devices.png"/>
 </p>

-Start the daemon.
+Start the daemon, which is required to change the volume.
 You can put this into your autostart.

 ```
 alsacontrol-daemon-gtk